-When you think about designated areas you probably have in mind painted lines on the floor, but the choice is much wider: markings on the walls, colorful containers, tags on pallets – it should be convenient and practical for you.
-There are few more TIPs below:
+When you think about designated areas, you probably have in mind painted lines on the floor, but the choice is much wider: markings on the walls, colourful containers, tags on pallets – it should be convenient and practical for you.
+There are a few more TIPs below:

-- Regarding colors: in production; items checked; incompatible
+- Regarding colours: in production; items checked; incompatible

-- The best way is to have double ares by machines (for processing and after processing),
+- The best way is to have double areas by machines (for processing and after processing),

 - Very clearly separated checked products from other categories